plasmo-dev/Plasmo.jl/docs/src/tutorials/quadcopter.md

 By: Rishi Mandyam

-This tutorial notebook is an introduction to the graph-based modeling framework Plasmo.jl (PLatform for Scalable Modeling and Optimization) for JuMP (Julia for Mathematical Programming).
+This tutorial notebook is an introduction to the graph-based modeling framework Plasmo.jl (Platform for Scalable Modeling and Optimization) for JuMP (Julia for Mathematical Programming).

 The following problem comes from the paper of Na, Shin,  Anitescu, and Zavala (available [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9840913)).